|

 that kills migrant workers.
 The continuing US-led War on Terror?has also victimized migrant workers, refugees and our families.

 The hype on terrorism has been openly used by the US government to defeat countries and movements that defy its rule.
+The

 war that the US waged in Afghanistan and in Iraq has cost the lives of migrants aside from exposing millions of migrants who